 Individualized project designed to meet the particular needs and interest of the student in relation to a particular major.
 May be repeated for credit.
-Scholastic excellence, completed application, permission of the Program Coordinator, the Dean, and the Faculty Honors Committee prerequisite.
-This course is exempt from the 42 hour limit in the discipline.
+Scholastic excellence, completed application, permission of the Department Chair, the Academic Dean, and the Faculty Honors Committee prerequisite.

 499. Senior Capstone in Business Administration: Strategic Management.
-Prerequisite: Senior standing in major.
+Cr.
+3. Prerequisite: Senior standing.